A Flowering Tree: A Woman's Tale

 "A Flowering Tree" is a short story written by A. K. Ramanujan in his 1997 book A Flowering Tree and Other Oral Tales from India.

-In actuality, it is a Kannada folklore told by women which is translated by A. K. Ramanujan to English.
+In actuality, it is a Karnataka folklore told by women which was translated by A. K. Ramanujan from Kannada to English.
 The story was collected in several versions in the Karnataka region over the span of twenty years by Ramanujan and his fellow folklorists.
-It is a woman-centered tale and attempts to establish a sisterhood between women and nature.
+It is a woman-centred tale and attempts to establish a sisterhood between women and nature.
 This has been regularly done by many feminist writers.

 Like most folktales from around the world, A Flowering Tree synthesizes two discrete elements: first, an impossible narrative (a girl turns into a tree; a prince marries a peasant), and second, mythic archetypes which resonate deeply with all of us, no matter what our beliefs.
 According to Ramannujan himself who analysed the folk tale while translating it, "It is a story of woman's ecology and vulnerability of her emerging sexuality..."

 This was published posthumously and edited by Stuart Blackburn and Alan Dundes along with other folktales compiled and translated by Ramanujan.
 His story was adapted into an opera by John Adams in 2006.

 Plot summary

 There lived a poor woman in a certain town with her two daughters.
 The younger daughter decided to help her impoverished family.
 She turned into a beautiful tree by performing a strange ritual with her older sister.
 They carefully performed the ritual which required two pitchers of water – one to transform the younger to a tree and the other back to human form.
 Her older sister plucked flowers from the transformed tree making sure that she doesn't damage any other part of the tree.
 She then converts her younger sister to human form.
 They weaved the fragrant flowers into garlands and sold them at the King's palace.
-They decided to keep this a secret from their mother and saved the money for future.
+They decided to keep this a secret from their mother and saved the money for the future.

 One day the prince discovers the garlands in the palace and gets curious about their origin.
 He followed the girls back to their house.
-Next morning at dawn, he went to their house and hid himself behind a tree and eventually saw the secret origin of flowers.
+The next morning at dawn, he went to their house and hid behind a tree and eventually saw the secret origin of flowers.
 He asked his parents (King and Queen) to marry the girl that sold flowers and told them the secret.
 The minister summoned the girls' mother and presented the proposal.
 She couldn't help but agree.
 Later at her house, the younger daughter had to demonstrate how she transformed into a tree to pacify her angry mother.